 Mark 6:30-34, 53-56

-- What is the long journey that your church has taken; from where did you come, and where are you now?
-Have you sensed God’s presence with you along the way?
+1. What is the long journey that your church has taken; from where did you come, and where are you now?
+How have you sensed God’s presence with you along the way?

-- What is the foundation of your church?
+2. What is the “foundation” of your church?

 Don’t they say that “We make plans, and God laughs”?
 Onto the scene for the first time in the story strides the prophet Nathan, whose name may be familiar to us because of the later, perhaps more cinematic, story about David and Uriah the Hittite and his wife Bathsheba.
 Remember “You are the man!” in 12:7a?
 David may have been great, but he certainly wasn’t perfect, and his sin in stealing Uriah’s wife (and even sending Uriah to a certain death) is a grave and memorable mark on his record.
 No wonder a figure this great needs to stay in close communication with God, for the power to do “big” things also provides the opportunity to sin “big.”
 It’s curious that David communicates here with God through a prophet, while only a chapter or so earlier he seems to be able to speak directly with God: “When David inquired of the Lord, he saidÖ” (5:23a).
 Perhaps a prophet was the messenger then, too, but it is a small and interesting difference in the way the story’s told.